-CNN political commentator and former South Carolina Representative Bakari Sellers urged students to reflect on the progress made toward achieving racial equality and how to best continue that progress at an all-school assembly today.
+CNN political commentator and former South Carolina Representative Bakari Sellers urged students to reflect on the progress made toward racial equality and how to best continue such progress at an all-school assembly today.

 Sellers was invited by the Black Leadership Awareness and Culture Club in honor of Black History Month.
 BLACC co-leader Phaedra Robinson ’17 introduced Sellers.